ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

   * They also share the MuSig2 nonces to be used for signing of the next state.
-* The pool leader provides the next state that will be created for the Contraction Phase, and thte pool folowers validate that the outputs they expect are in the next state.
+* The pool leader provides the next state that will be created for the Contraction Phase, and the pool folowers validate that the outputs they expect are in the next state.
   * The pool leader also provides the aggregated MuSig2 nonces to be used for signing.